Dark slope streak: Nature of streaks on Mars

 Dark slope streaks commonly share the same slope with other slope streaks of varying tones.
 The darkest streaks are presumed to be youngest; they have margins that are more sharply defined than streaks that are not as dark.
 This relationship suggests that streaks lighten and become more diffuse with age, probably because they become covered with fresh dust falling from the atmosphere.
 Faded dark slope streaks should not be confused with bright slope streaks (discussed below).
 Dust storms are common on Mars.
-At times the whole planet is enveloped in a dust storm, as shown in the pictures below.
+At times the whole planet is enveloped in a dust storm, as shown in the picture below.